danieleperera/clean_breach/README.md

 BD cleaner is build as a internship project in order to create a clean database of breached data found in web.
+You must provide the breached data.

   - Dashboard of analyzed data
   - Possibility to make queries from web app